 Students seeking assistance with career development should contact the career and internship coordinator at asorensen@jtcc.edu.
-With the assistance of the coordinator or professional counselors in the advising centers, students can take a number of assessment instruments, access career and college search systems, explore current job listings and refine their job-seeking skills.
+With the assistance of the coordinator or professional counselors in the advising centers, students can determine the career that best suits their interests, determine the best curriculum to follow, and find out about job opportunities in that area.
+We also provide resources to assist students in resume writing, interview skills, and the best way to dress for their interview.
+We have employers that come to campus to discuss openings and provide interview opportunities and hold Career Fairs each year.
+Take a look at the Career Center on Blackboard and get started on preparation for your career.
+Take a number of assessment instruments, access career and college search systems, explore current job listings and refine their job-seeking skills.
 Advising personnel also present special programs about interviewing and resumé writing.